Athletics at the 2020 Summer Olympics – Qualification

-For the athletics at the 2020 Summer Olympics competitions, the following qualification systems are in place.
-Qualification ended on 29 June 2021, but for marathon and 50 km race walking, it already ended on 31 May 2021.
-Some 1900 athletes, from 196 countries, will compete.
-103 countries are qualified also through Universality places (initially 101, 61 men and 40 women).
+For the athletics at the 2020 Summer Olympics competitions, the following qualification systems were in place.
+Qualification ended on 29 June 2021, but for marathon and 50 km race walking, it ended on 31 May 2021.
+Some 1900 athletes, from 196 countries, competed.
+103 countries qualified also through Universality places (initially 101, 61 men and 40 women).

 Qualifying standards

 A National Olympic Committee (NOC) may enter up to 3 qualified athletes in each individual event if all athletes meet the entry standard during the qualifying period.
 An NOC may also enter a maximum of 1 qualified relay team per event.
 Under the universality rule, NOCs may enter one male athlete and one female athlete, regardless of time, if they have no athletes of that gender meeting the entry standard.
 This makes it possible for every NOC to have a minimum of two representatives in the sports.
 These universality spots cannot be used in the combined events, the 10,000 metres, or the 3,000 metre steeplechase.

 The qualifying system for Tokyo 2020 saw fundamental changes from the previous Olympics.
 While the qualification from Rio 2016 and other previous editions relied on qualifying standards, Tokyo 2020 is primarily based on world ranking.
 World Athletics, the global sport governing body formerly known as IAAF until a name change in 2019, continues to set qualifying times, but these are "set for the sole purpose of qualifying athletes with exceptional performances unable to qualify through the World Athletics Rankings pathway."
 The number of entrants per event is capped, with different caps for different events varying from 24 athletes for the combined events to 80 (finally 110) athletes for the marathons.

 The World Athletics Rankings are based on the average of the best five results for the athlete over the qualifying period.
 The results are weighted by the importance of the meet.

 The qualifying standards may be obtained in various meets during the given period approved by the World Athletics.
 The qualifying period for the marathon and the 50 km race walk occurs from 1 January 2019 to 5 April 2020 and from 1 December 2020 to 31 May 2021 and the qualifying for the 10,000 m, 20 km race walk and combined events occurs from 1 January 2019 to 5 April 2020 and from 1 December 2020 to 29 June 2021, with the rest of the track and field events happening from 1 May 2019 to 5 April 2020 and from 1 December 2020 to 29 June 2021.
 The most recent Area Championships may be counted in the ranking, even if not during the qualifying period.
 On 6 April 2020, the World Athletics announced that the qualification period for the Games was suspended until 30 November 2020, in response to the coronavirus pandemic.
 In July 2020, World Athletics announced that the suspension period would be lifted for the road events (marathons and race walks) on 1 September 2020.